open-eid/eudi-qeaa-doc/eudi-qeaa-issuer.md

 12. The Authorization Server and Credential Issuer `SHALL` be considered as separate entities in [OPENID4VCI] protocol implementation.
 13. The authorization response in [OPENID4VP] flow `SHALL NOT` be encrypted.
+14. The issued Mobile Driving Licence `SHALL` have 7 day expiry time.
+15. The Mobile Driving Licence issuer `SHALL NOT` provide revocation list.

 [^1]: Implementation details are still under discussion within the EUDI Wallet ecosystem.